ObaraOrg/obara_lab/installation_scripts/README.md

 ### Setting environment variables (for bash, if you use a different shell be aware)
 **NOTE:**
+  - **These are very useful, it tells serpent where its xs files are so you don't have to specify the entire path in the input where they are**
   - Use whatever editor you please
   - Add the following (`usename` is your own account name)
   - Add these environment variables by executing the below lines to ~/.bashrc or ~/.bash_profiles (or use the vim to add them manually).